 We made the decision that a Quality mattress was well worth the money, so we ordered one.
 Of all the travel trailer upgrades that we have made, this one has got to be my favorite.
 What a difference it makes to wake up feeling well rested while camping!

-Last but not least, we will be replacing our 12 volt RV deep cycle battery, with 2, 6 volt golf cart batteries.
+Last but not least, we replaced our 12 volt RV deep cycle battery, with 2, 6 volt golf cart batteries.

-By switching to this 2 battery system, we will be increasing our battery capacity from around 100 Amp hours, to 215 Amp hours!
+By switching to this 2 battery system, we increased our battery capacity from around 100 Amp hours, to 215 Amp hours!

 And as an added plus, our rig already had a second, unused, battery tray right next to the original battery.
 So installation only required one new heavy gauge wire.
 Stay tuned, I will post more about many other travel trailer upgrades in the near future!